Football: Man Utd hit new low in dismal Burnley loss

 Vardy limped off just before half-time at the King Power Stadium with his side 1-0 ahead thanks to Harvey Barnes' 24th-minute opener, with the winger then setting up Ricardo Pereira to fire home the second in added time.

-West Ham were given a route back into the match five minutes after the interval when Wilfred Ndidi was adjudged to have bundled Sebastien Haller over in the area and Mark Noble scored from the penalty spot.
+Five minutes after the interval, Wilfred Ndidi was adjudged to have bundled Sebastien Haller over in the area and Mark Noble scored from the penalty spot.

-However, Leicester were given a debatable penalty of their own when Kelechi Iheanacho was deemed to have been brought down by Angelo Ogbonna and Perez made no mistake from 12 yards.
+However, Leicester earned a debatable penalty of their own when Kelechi Iheanacho was deemed to have been brought down by Angelo Ogbonna and Perez made no mistake from 12 yards.

-The former Newcastle player then swept home his side's final goal of the night to lift them back within three points of second-placed Manchester City.
+The former Newcastle player then swept home his side's fourth goal to lift them back within three points of second-placed Manchester City.

 English Premier League results: